Search for a rare disease

 Management and treatment

 Congenital glaucoma is primarily managed surgically, with medical therapy playing only an adjunctive role.
-Traditionally, goniotomy is recommended for children younger than 2 to 3 years of age if cornea is clear.
-Trabeculotomy is offered to children in whom the angle is inadequately visible and to older children.
-Trabeculectomy and glaucoma drainage devices are used in refractory cases.
+At first, it is usually practiced angle surgery (such as goniotomy or trabeculotomy), trabeculectomy or deep sclerectomy The choice depends on the severity of the glaucoma and the surgeon's habits Glaucoma drainage devices and diode laser cyclophotocoagulation are used in refractory cases.
 Amblyopia, corneal scarring and cataract are late complications.
 Early visual rehabilitation is important to prevent amblyopia.
 Patients may need regular life-long follow up to monitor IOP.

 Prognosis is largely related to the timing of presentation; early diagnosis and prompt surgical treatment significantly influences the visual outcome.
 Most patients successfully treated in infancy maintain good pressure control with stable optic nerves and fully functional visual fields into adulthood.